Gold-Phoenix/qshell/README.md

 A Q::Shell session will appear on your display manager's session selection.

 **NOTE**: it is currently required that KDE Plasma be installed as the session requires several Plasma-specific utilities.

+## Extra End Editing

+After qshell has been installed the first thing you will want to do is edit the qshellrc in your .config directory.
+In this file change user in /home/user/ to your current user name in order for it to work.

+Also remember to chmod +x the infopanel.sh file in the .config/qshell directory.

 ## Credits